AnkiTools/AnkiSharp/README.md

 :zzz: = Waiting for you to be developed

 - Add more fields to the cards :ok_hand:
+- Possibility to change the card's CSS :ok_hand:
 - Being able to show what's on the front and on the back of the card :zzz:
-- Possibility to change the card's CSS :zzz:
-- Generate audio With synthetizer?
+- Generate audio with synthetizer or other tools?
 (Need to be careful about different languages) :zzz: